stefanZorcic/scaling-book/gpus.md

 This enables flexible programming at the thread level, but at the cost of silently degrading performance if warps diverge too often.
 Threads can also be more flexible in what memory they can access; while the VPU can only operate on contiguous blocks of memory, CUDA cores can access individual floats in shared registers and maintain per-thread state.

-**CUDA core scheduling is also more flexible:** CUDA cores within a subpartition are controlled by a dispatch unit called a **Warp Scheduler**.
-This runs a bit like a multi-threaded CPU, in the sense that it can "run" many programs (called **warps**) concurrently (up to 16 per subpartition) but only ever executes a single program in each clock cycle.
-The warp scheduler automatically switches between active warps to hide I/O operations like memory loads.
+**CUDA core scheduling is also more flexible:** SMs run a bit like multi-threaded CPUs, in the sense that they can "schedule" many programs (**warps**) concurrently (up to 64 per SM) but each _Warp Scheduler_ only ever executes a single program in each clock cycle.<d-footnote>Warps scheduled on a given SM are called "resident".</d-footnote> The Warp Scheduler automatically switches between active warps to hide I/O operations like memory loads.
 TPUs are generally single threaded by comparison.

 ### Memory

 Beyond the compute units, GPUs have a hierarchy of memories, the largest being HBM (the main GPU memory), and then a series of smaller caches (L2, L1/SMEM, TMEM, register memory).

+* **Registers:** Each subpartition has its own register file containing 16,384 32-bit words on H100/B200 (`4 * 16384 * 4 = 256kB` per SM) accessible by the CUDA cores.
+  * Each CUDA core can only access up to 256 registers at a time, so although we can schedule up to 64 "resident warps" per SM, you can only fit 8 (`256e3 / (8 * 32 * 256)`) at a time if each thread uses 256 registers.

 * **SMEM (L1 Cache):** each SM has its own 256kB on-chip cache called SMEM, which can either be programmer controlled as "shared memory" or used by the hardware as an on-chip cache.
 SMEM is used for storing activations and inputs to TC matmuls.